elstc/cakephp-activity-logger/README.md

 # ActivityLogger plugin for CakePHP 5.x

-Automatically logs database CRUD operations (create, update, delete) with configurable scope and issuer tracking for CakePHP applications.
+ActivityLogger plugin automatically logs database operations (create, update, delete) in CakePHP applications.
+It tracks who, when, and what was changed.

 <p style="text-align: center">
     <a href="LICENSE.txt" target="_blank">